Student Grievance Procedure

 About This Policy

-Effective Date Supersedes June 6, 2009 Issuing Authority Senior Vice President for Student Affairs Responsible Officer Director of Student Conduct and Community Standards
+Effective Date Supersedes June 6, 2009 Issuing Authority Vice President for University Life and Global Engagement Responsible Officer Director of Student Conduct and Community Standards